GutsNet/VLSM/README.md

 ## Description

 This program is a tool for calculating subnets using **VLSM** (Variable Length Subnet Masking).
 It allows you to input a base network and a list of host requirements per subnet, generating subnet masks, network addresses, valid IP ranges, and more.
-It is ideal for network administrators and students who want to learn or work with IP subnetting.
+It is for students who want to learn or work with IP subnetting.

 ## Features